igorcaldeira/monitor-browser-resources/README.md

 # monitor-browser-resources

-Gathers browser resource timing dataa of a system that has the snippet
+Gathers browser resource timing data of a system that has the snippet.